 Viewing the Aurora Borealis

-September through to April is prime time for Aurora hunting, with travellers being able to enjoy winter activities such as dog sledding, snow mobile tours, skiing, ice fishing, and igloo building.
-The further south you go, the shorter the Aurora season will be.
+September through to April is prime time for Aurora hunting and the further south you go, the shorter the Aurora season will be.
 Between mid-October and March is the best time to see the lights in the more southern areas.

 Experiencing the Kaamos, Finland’s Polar NIght

 The 21st December marks the winter solstice in Finland.
 During this month, travellers are immersed in near darkness for 24 hours and treated to a sky full of colours.
 December is also the perfect time to visit the Santa Claus Village and discover a traditional Finnish Christmas.